freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/functional-programming/use-the-reduce-method-to-analyze-data.english.md

 ## Instructions
 <section id='instructions'>
 The variable <code>watchList</code> holds an array of objects with information on several movies.
-Use <code>reduce</code> to find the average IMDB rating of the movies <strong>directed by Christopher Nolan</strong>.
+Use <code>filter</code> to filter movies <strong>directed by Christopher Nolan</strong> from <code>watchList</code> and store it in <code>moviesToRate</code> variable.
+Then use <code>reduce</code> to find the average IMDB rating of the movies <strong>directed by Christopher Nolan</strong>.
 Recall from prior challenges how to <code>filter</code> data and <code>map</code> over it to pull what you need.
 You may need to create other variables, but save the final average into the variable <code>averageRating</code>.
 Note that the rating values are saved as strings in the object and need to be converted into numbers before they are used in any mathematical operations.
 </section>

 ## Tests